-One generation per year; larvae spin silken mats on tree trunks and large branches where they congregate to molt or rest from feeding; larvae also deposit silk in strands along which they travel to and from feeding sites; overwinters as larva in masses surrounding tree branches.
-(Unlike Eastern Tent Caterpillar, this species does not form silken tents.)
+One generation per year; larvae spin silken mats on tree trunks and large branches where they congregate to molt or rest from feeding; larvae also deposit silk in strands along which they travel to and from feeding sites; overwinters as egg masses surrounding tree branches.
+Unlike Eastern Tent Caterpillar, this species does not form silken tents (Florida Dept. Agriculture).

 Eastern Tent Caterpillar

 ) has an unbroken cream/white line along its back, and a dark face.